How to choose a car pressure washer

 What’s your water source?
 Most pressure washers are designed to be connected to a garden hose with mains pressure, but some can also handle drawing water from a bucket or a water tank without needing another pump on the water source.
 Ask in store for help if you have specific water-drawing requirements.

 What accessories do I need?

-For instance, you might start out by rinsing your vehicle with the pressure washer, and then move to a shampoo dispensing wand to further loosen grit and muck from the surface and wheels before moving to a soap-dispensing brush attachment and then rinsing off again.
+For instance, you might start out by rinsing your vehicle with the pressure washer and then move to a shampoo dispensing wand to further loosen grit and muck from the surface.
+Next, you could tackle the wheels with a brush before moving to a soap-dispensing attachment and then rinsing off again.